fdekerme/PhD_template_UPSalcay/README.md

 ## Getting Started
   Just edit the `main.typ` file to set your thesis title and author name.

-  NB : the table on the cover page with the jury members is not well integrated into the template (#show: template_UPS.with(...)) and needs to be manually modified in impl.typ.

 - **Bibliography:**
   Update the `bibliography.bib` file with your references.
 You can directly export this file from Zotero (for instance)